lance-kluge/NFLGameML/README.md

 ## THIRD MODEL

-The third model started looking at which columns we should actually be including and it came out to the following:
+The third model started looking at which columns I should be including and it came out to the following:

 `['score_diff', 'points_allowed_diff', 'pass_att_diff', 'pen_yards_diff', 'first_downs_diff', 'sacks_yards_diff', 'first_downs_from_penalty_diff']`